meom-configurations/extractions-SICIL/README.md

 Or you can use [this script](scripts/download-SICIL.ksh) to download them.

-All the informations needed to reproduce the simulations are available here : https://github.com/ocean-next/eNATL60/blob/master/02_experiment-setup.md
+All the informations needed to reproduce the whole North Atlantic simulations are available here : https://github.com/ocean-next/eNATL60/blob/master/02_experiment-setup.md